chardayneal/ApplePie/README.md

 - Make sure you have the Xcode version 14.0 or above installed on your computer

-- Download the OrderApp project files from the repository
+- Download the ApplePie project files from the repository

 - Open the project files in Xcode